 The Dr. York Lancaster Merit Award was established for Rice students as a memorial to honor a 1938 Rice alum, Dr. York Lancaster.
 The award was established by his children (also Rice alums), and is merit-based.
 Since the fall of 1999, the award has been granted preferentially to a qualifying freshman premed student who graduated from a Texas high school and has the highest cumulative GPA at Rice.

-- must have graduated from a Texas high school;
+- graduated from a high school in the State of Texas

 - About the Application

 The Dr. York Lancaster Merit Award is granted annually during the summer.
 Applications open in June for a limited period of time, and the application link will be accessible below.

 For more information, please contact the Office of Academic Advising via e-mail at firstname.lastname@example.org or via phone at 713-348-4060.

 - About York Lancaster

 From from Dorothy Lancaster McCoppin and Patricia Lancaster Leggett: